 Which leads to the distinction between mobile gaming and traditional console and handhold video games.
 Accepting the premise that traditional video gaming is recession resistant, is it safe to assume that mobile games are similarly safeguarded?
 I think some fundamental differences between the two categories make it hard to come to that conclusion.

-Within the entertainment subset of consumer spending, video gaming is a substitute good: on a per-hour basis, video games are cheaper than other forms of entertainment like the cinema, theme parks, etc. A $60 video came could potentially provide entertainment for hundreds of hours; it’s a good substitute for other, more expensive forms of entertainment during a downturn.
-Video gaming also benefits during recessions because consumers tend to re-allocate their budgets to leisure spending so as to bolster their spirits.
+Within the entertainment subset of consumer spending, video gaming is a substitute good for other forms of entertainment.
+And on a per-hour basis, video games are cheaper than other forms of entertainment like the cinema, theme parks, etc. A $60 video game could potentially provide entertainment for hundreds of hours; it’s a good substitute for other, more expensive forms of entertainment during a downturn.
+Video gaming also benefits during recessions because consumers tend to re-allocate their discretionary budgets to leisure spending so as to bolster their spirits.

 Luxury goods — broadly defined as goods for which demand is driven by desire, not need, and thus increases with income — tend to see consumption decreases during recessions that are more extreme than that of general consumer spending.
 This paper by Ait-Sahalia et al explores the relationship between luxury goods sales and the equity premium, or the difference in performance between equities and risk-free bonds (basically: what happens to luxury goods consumption when equity markets are down, as in recessions):

 These findings support the notion that luxury goods suffer disproportionately from recessions, and this explains why traditional console video games might be recession resistant: they’re a cheaper alternative to other forms of entertainment on a per-hour basis.